davidsvida/davidsvida.github.io/content/posts/app.md

 8. **NoSQL database (DynamoDB):** DynamoDB will be used for data that doesn't fit neatly into a relational model, like the shopping cart data, which might contain different numbers and types of items for each user.

-9. **In-memory database (Redis):** Redis will store session data to keep users logged in across multiple servers and cache frequently-accessed data to reduce
+9. **In-memory database (Redis):** Redis will store session data to keep users logged in across multiple servers and cache frequently-accessed data to reduce  the load on our main databases.
+It can also be used to implement rate limiting and to store real-time analytics data.
+By keeping this data in memory, we can access it much faster than if it were stored on disk, which is critical for high-performance web applications like an e-commerce platform.

 10. **Big Data Processing (Apache Hadoop or Spark):** These tools will be used to process large amounts of data for analytics, like identifying buying trends or generating reports.